 Between the G6 and G6 Plus, the latter has the better camera arrangement.
 Having tested both of them, it's not even down to the minute aperture differences, more the Plus's greater power, which translates to snappier speed in use, coupled with improved autofocus.

-Moto G6 vs G6 Plus vs G6 Play: Conclusions
+Moto G6 vs G6 Plus vs G6 Play: Prices and conclusions

 The new G6 trio really push design forward for the series, which makes each a compelling proposition for a buy-outright phone.
 That said, however, the price has also lunged forward, putting the series into a more defensive position than ever before - especially with the Nokia 6 and Honor 9 knocking on the door front and back.